parkermac/LO/notes/klone_and_mox.md

 alias pgee='ssh parker@perigee.ocean.washington.edu'
 alias agee='ssh parker@apogee.ocean.washington.edu'
 ```
 Note: klone1 is the same as klone.
-If you just ssh to mox you end up randomly at either mox1 or mox2, which are the same machine except that they keep separate crontabs (see below).
+If you just ssh to mox you end up randomly at either mox1 or mox2, which are the same machine except that they keep separate crontabs.
 I always ssh to mox1 to avoid confusion.

 `/gscratch/macc` is our working directory on both mox and klone, and I have created my own directory inside that: parker, where the whole LO system lives.